NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Model parallel training requires parallelism-aware checkpointing.
 Megatron Core provides a checkpointing library capable of handling all types of parallelisms used in LLM training.
-Although the distributed checkpointing library is targeted for the Megatron Core model, it can also be used with other models, as long as proper integration is implemented.
+Although the distributed checkpointing library is targeted at the Megatron Core model, it can also be used with other models, as long as proper integration is implemented.

 The library provides two main entrypoints: ``dist_checkpointing.save`` and ``dist_checkpointing.load`` which are meant to replace the ``torch.save`` and ``torch.load`` in the regular checkpointing flow.
 Apart from that, it provides a mechanism to define the different types of local tensors placement in the global checkpoint.